Gabriel Arias Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers rank 23rd in baseball in home runs surrendered (95 total, 1.3 per game).
+- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (96 total, 1.3 per game).

-- The lefty's most recent time out was on Saturday against the Pittsburgh Pirates, when he went five scoreless innings while giving up two hits.
+- The right-hander's last time out was on Sunday against the Pittsburgh Pirates, when he tossed six innings, surrendering two earned runs while allowing two hits.

-- In nine games this season, the 36-year-old has put up an ERA of 3.28, with 5.4 strikeouts per nine innings.
-Opponents are batting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.